OpenJML/openjml.github.io/tutorial/SplittingProofs.md

       ^
 Result of split AA is Not verified
 Proof attempt for split AB
-Method assertions are validated [1.02 secs] T_split1.java:4:Feasibility check #1 - end of preconditions : OK [0.02 secs]
+Method assertions are validated T_split1.java:4:Feasibility check #1 - end of preconditions : OK
-T_split1.java:4:Feasibility check #2 - at program exit : OK [0.02 secs]
+T_split1.java:4:Feasibility check #2 - at program exit : OK
 Result of split AB is Verified
 Proof attempt for split AC
 T_split1.m Method assertions are INVALID